- 5000 ans av. J.-C.

 Qatar accelerates its oil development

 It was only with the start of oil exports that Qatar was able to embark on a development program.
-By the time Qatari oil began to be exported, Doha had been drained of nearly half of its inhabitants as a result of the severe economic crisis and the devastating effects of the Bahraini embargo.
-On the eve of the commercialization of oil, this massive exodus leaves the reigning al-Thani family in full possession of the city's destiny, despite the persistent dissensions that inhabit it.
+By the time Qatari oil began to be exported, Doha was bloodless, having been emptied of almost half its inhabitants as a result of the severe economic crisis and the devastating effects of the Bahrain embargo.
+On the eve of the oil market, this mass exodus left the ruling al-Thani family in full possession of the city's destiny, despite the persistent dissensions within it.

 1968